 There came a point when Julius and his family had to take a leap of faith.
 So they decided to sell the general store, use the money to reinvest in the show and head out on the road.
 What would they do for a living when they had to be gone all summer to run the show?
 Well, become schoolteachers, what else?
 So they taught school and when summer rolled around it was time to head out.

 At first only the railroad was able to haul a carnival from one location to another.
 But soon, the Packard Company started producing the world’s first large trucks; right about the same time a company by the name of Goodyear invented the pneumatic tire.
 With these two inventions Patrick Edward Reithoffer Sr. was able to take the show off the rails and to every small city on the east coast.

-Reithoffer Shows was created by our ancestors 120 years ago simply to better our family.
+Reithoffer Shows was created by our ancestors in 1896 simply to better our family.
 We are very thankful that the show and our family continue to grow every year.
-Bette Reithoffer, Pat Jr's wife and our Matriarch, is very proud that the fifth generation of Reithoffers have graduated and now joined the family business.
+Bette Reithoffer, Pat Jr’s wife and our Matriarch, is very proud that the fifth generation of Reithoffers have graduated and now joined the family business.
 While the 6th generation is just starting college!

 It has been a long journey and we’re not finished yet.
 Our family and our company always have an eye on the horizon.
 With hard work and sacrifice, we know from experience, that anything is possible.
 So lower your lap bars, buckle your safety belts, and hold on tight!
 For Reithoffer Shows… the Future is Bright!